aljc/aljc.github.io/notes/pinterest-case-study.md

 <div class="note-meta">July 11, 2024</div>

-# Case Study: Pinterest Personalized Style Insights
+# Case Study: Pinterest Style Insights

 <span class="dropcap">O</span>ne of the thorniest problems we encountered at Pinterest was a gap between language and taste.
 People often know what they like when they see it, but can't quite put the right words to it.
 Someone might have a board full of concrete, warm minimalism, but when asked to search for it, they just type something broad like "living room".